MaverickST/digital_signal_generator/README.md

 The generated signal and its characteristics should be verifiable using a measuring instrument such as a multimeter or oscilloscope.

-## Testing
+## Maximum frequencies
-This will consist of finding out the maximum frequency that each program strategy can generate.
+This will consist of finding out the maximum frequency that each programming flow can generate.
 When the signal is generated, then a oscilloscope is used to measure the frequency of the signal.

 For testing purposes, the following parameters were used: